stangri/docs.openwrt.melmac.net/pbr/README.md

 The `pbr` decides wherver to use `iptables`/`ipset` mode or `nft` mode on run time.
 If the `nft` binary is available, the `resolver_set` is not set to `dnsmasq.ipset` and a main `pbr_prerouting` chain has been created by the `fw4`-specific `nft` script, it runs in the `nft` mode, otherwise it runs in the `iptables`/`ipset` mode.

 Each package of the service has its own dependencies, so only `pbr-iptables` can be installed on OpenWrt 21.02 and earlier, but either `pbr` or `pbr-iptables` can be installed on OpenWrt 22.03.
-It is recommended to install `pbr` on OpenWrt 22.03 and if you want to use [use dnsmasq ipset support](#use-dnsmasq-ipset-support), [install dnsmasq-full](#how-to-install-dnsmasq-full), also [install legacy iptables/ipset packages](#how-to-install-legacy-iptablesipset-packages) and then change `resolver_set` option to `dnsmasq.ipset` to force `iptables`/`ipset` mode.
+It is recommended to install `pbr` on OpenWrt 22.03 and if you want to use [use dnsmasq ipset support](#UseDNSMASQipsetSupport), [install dnsmasq-full](#Howtoinstalldnsmasq-full), also [install legacy iptables/ipset packages](#Howtoinstalllegacyiptablesipsetpackages) and then change `resolver_set` option to `dnsmasq.ipset` to force `iptables`/`ipset` mode.

 Both `pbr-iptables` and `pbr` in `iptables`/`ipset` mode work just fine on OpenWrt 22.03.
 You can safely ignore the warning on the Status -> Firewall page about legacy iptables rules created by either package.

-## Description
+## 3. <a name='Description'></a>Description

 This service allows you to define rules (policies) for routing traffic via WAN or your L2TP, Openconnect, OpenVPN, PPTP, Softether or Wireguard tunnels.
 Policies can be set based on any combination of local/remote ports, local/remote IPv4 or IPv6 addresses/subnets or domains.
 This service supersedes and obsoletes the `VPN Bypass` ([README at GitHub](https://docs.openwrt.melmac.net/vpnbypass/)/[README at jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/vpnbypass/README.md)) and `VPN Policy Routing` ([README at GitHub](https://docs.openwrt.melmac.net/vpn-policy-routing/)/[README at jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/vpn-policy-routing/README.md)) services.
-For information on transition from `vpn-policy-routing` package please read about [differences](#a-word-about-differences-from-vpn-policy-routing) and [migration](#a-word-about-migrating-from-vpn-policy-routing).
+For information on transition from `vpn-policy-routing` package please read about [differences](#AWordAboutDifferencesfromvpn-policy-routing) and [migration](#AWordAboutMigratingfromvpn-policy-routing).

-## Features
+## 4. <a name='Features'></a>Features

-### Gateways/Tunnels
+### 4.1. <a name='GatewaysTunnels'></a>Gateways/Tunnels

 - Any policy can target either WAN or a VPN tunnel interface.
 - L2TP tunnels supported (with protocol names l2tp\*).